sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "Exactly.
 What, had a change o' heart?"
 Conductor smirked.

 "*Funny you should ask!
+No.*"

+"Really?"
+Grooves smirked, having just read the main paragraph of the text. "'Cuz a little birdie told us you two are now-"

-No.*" Snatcher glanced toward DJ Grooves, who had put his glasses back on so he could read it better. "*Why don't you go ahead and read it out for him... 'darlin'.*"
+"*Oh, she told you that, did she?*" Snatcher growled in a low voice, glancing toward DJ Grooves, who had put his glasses back on so he could read it better. "*I should have popped her head off when I had the chance.
+But I didn't, and now I* can't *because of that stupid BFF contract.*"

+"How *lovely*," Grooves snarked.
+"Because what you've written here sounds positively glowing in comparison."

+Snatcher eyed the Conductor. "*Why don't you go ahead and read it out for him... 'darlin'.*"

 Grooves glanced up at him, raising an eyebrow.
 Then, he looked back to the contract paper and read.
 "We the undersigned, hereby agree to form a temporary alliance for the sole purpose of encouraging- ... ah, that..."
 He paused to show Conductor the alien text Snatcher had carefully written out - the approximation of the kid's name. "...hereby referred to as 'Hat Kid', to continue to live amongst us on Earth.

-"We acknowledge the courage of Hat Kid to stand against us when times required it, and the ability to stand *for* us when we needed it, and request her to remain with us as a worthy equal.
-The alliance will form between its signatories upon signing, and will last until the apparent success or failure of the alliance's purpose."
+"We acknowledge the courage of Hat Kid to stand against us when times required it, and the ability to stand *for* us when we needed it, and request her to remain with us as an equal.
+The alliance will form between its signatories upon signing, and this contract will be terminated on the apparent success or failure of the alliance's purpose."

 "*Thank you.
 Happy, old man?*" Snatcher eyed the Conductor with a grin.